Estimate Time13 min

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.

-Fidelity insurance products are issued by Fidelity Investments Life Insurance Company (FILI), 900 Salem Street, Smithfield, RI 02917, and, in New York, by Empire Fidelity Investments Life Insurance Company®, New York, N.Y.
-FILI is licensed in all states except New York.
-Other insurance products available at Fidelity are issued by third-party insurance companies, which are not affiliated with any Fidelity Investments company.
+Fidelity insurance and annuity products are issued by Fidelity Investments Life Insurance Company (“FILI”), 900 Salem Street, Smithfield, RI 02917 and, in New York, by Empire Fidelity Investments Life Insurance Company® (“EFILI”), New York, N.Y.
+FILI is licensed in all states except New York; EFILI is licensed only in New York.
+Fidelity Insurance Agency, Inc. and, in the case of variable annuities, Fidelity Brokerage Services, Member NYSE, SIPC, are the distributors.
 A contract's financial guarantees are subject to the claims-paying ability of the issuing insurance company.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917